Maikiwis/Maikiwis/README.md

 - 🛠️ Git & version control workflows
 - ☁️ Cloud platforms like **Azure** and **GCP**
-- ⚙️ DevOps-related tools and best practices
+- ⚙️ DevOps-related tools and monitoring

 This repository is part of my journey into cloud and automation.
 I’ll be uploading some of my work, personal projects, experiments, and learning exercises.